The Polar Express (film): Development and visual effects

-Hanks optioned the book in 1999 with the hopes of playing the conductor and Santa Claus.
-One of the conditions of the sale was that the resulting film not be animated.
-Zemeckis, however, felt that a live-action version was unfeasible, claiming that it "would look awful, and it would be impossible – it would cost $1 billion instead of $160 million."
+Despite Van Allsburg's original terms with Hanks, Zemeckis felt that a live-action version was unfeasible, claiming that it "would look awful, and it would be impossible – it would cost $1 billion instead of $160 million".
 Zemeckis felt that such a version would rob the audience of the art style of the book which he felt was "so much a part of the emotion of the story".
-The two acquired the rights to the book the following year.
+However, Zemeckis also agreed that a conventional animated version would suit the film poorly.
 In order to keep his vision a new process was created by which actors would be filmed with motion capture equipment in a black box stage which would then be animated to make the resulting film.
 Hanks stated that this method of working was "actually a return to a type of acting that acting in films does not allow you to do", comparing the process to performing a play in the round.
-The idea of a Scrooge puppet was conceived when Zemeckis looked at his toys he used to have, one of which was a puppet.
+The decision to film in motion capture necessitated another studio to co-produce, as the process was expensive and cost $1 million per minute of footage.
+After Universal Studios turned down the opportunity, investor Steve Bing agreed to finance half of the film's budget through his company Shangri-La Entertainment, which had only produced one other film.
+Executives at Warner Bros. were nervous about the film's technology and whether audiences would accept it.

+Steam Railroading Institute executive director Dennis Braid provided several assets for the film, including a bulb and valve gear from Pere Marquette 1225, and a box of coal.
+Sounds from the engine were also recorded for the film.

-Hanks plays five roles in the film including that of a small child (whose voice would later be dubbed in by Daryl Sabara).
+Hanks plays six roles in the film including that of a small child (whose voice would later be dubbed in by Daryl Sabara).
 Initially Zemeckis considered having him play every role, but after trying this, Hanks grew exhausted, and they whittled down the number.

-Principal photography

-Principal photography of the motion-capture sequences began in June 2003, and wrapped in May 2004.
+Principal production of the film began in June 2003 at Warner Bros.
+Studios, Burbank, and wrapped in May 2004.

+The only two characters in the film to not be animated through motion capture were Smokey and Steamer, mainly because of the huge size discrepancy and their more caricature nature compared to the rest of the cast.
+Ultimately, the characters were animated traditionally with skeletal animation rigs.
+A deleted scene on the home media release has the engineer and fireman characters explain through a shadow puppet show that the Hobo is the ghost of a homeless person who was killed while riding on the top of the train.
+The film was Michael Jeter's last film performance, as he died on March 30, 2003, before he could finish recording his lines as the engineer and fireman.
+Following Jeter's death, André Sogliuzzo was brought in to record the characters' remaining dialogue, as well as re-dub most of Jeter's already recorded dialogue (except for Steamer during the caribou scene).